NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 This and other challenges is why dependency resolution was overhauled in NuGet 3.x, as described in the next section.

-## Dependency Resolution in NuGet 3.x
+## Dependency resolution in NuGet 3.x

 As dependencies are installed into a project, NuGet 3.x adds them to a flat package graph in `project.json` in which conflicts are resolved ahead of time.
 This is referred to as *transitive restore*.
 Reinstalling or restoring packages is then simply a process of downloading the packages listed in the graph, resulting in faster and more predictable builds.